Manish-Royan/FreeCodeCamp-Practice/FCC-Web-Design/LearnHTML-CatPhotoAPP/Step-16/README.md

 # This is Step 16

-we learned about before we adding any new content, we should make use of a `section` element to separate the *cat photos content* from the future content.
+We learned about before we adding any new content, we should make use of a `section` element to separate the *cat photos content* from the future content.

 **The `section` element is used to define sections in a document, such as *chapters*, *headers*, *footers*, or *any other sections* of the document**. **It is a semantic element that helps with SEO and accessibility**.